 During the last couple of weeks in December and into early 2021, eastern Ohio saw warmer-than-usual temperatures and a lot of rain.
 What does this mean for our pastures and hay fields?

 With rain comes the mud, and with mud often comes compaction.
-Compaction in forage crops often occurs withing the top 3-4 inches of soil, but it can also appear at deeper levels, forming ‘hard pans’ that restrict the movement of water.
+Compaction in forage crops often occurs within the top 3-4 inches of soil, but it can also appear at deeper levels, forming “hard pans” that restrict the movement of water.

-Another key component of healthy soils is the soil biology – microorganisms, earthworms (not the jumping worm kind), and fungi among others help to break down organic materials that improve soil structure and add pore space.
+Another key component of healthy soils is the soil biology — microorganisms, earthworms (not the jumping worm kind) and fungi that, among others, help to break down organic materials that improve soil structure and add pore space.
 When soils are compacted, these biological processes stall, leading to a reduction in organic matter that is broken down.

 How do you know if your soils are compacted?
 Short, restricted root systems and standing water can be good indicators.
 Soil penetrometers can measure the degree of soil compaction when used correctly, but drier soils can lead to higher readings too and do not necessarily mean that soils are compacted.
 It is recommended that soil penetrometers are used in the spring months when dry soils are less likely to interfere with measurements.